dlyubimov/ecoadapters/README.md

 #### example: reading protobuf messages from sequence files into pig script:

-To give an idea what this stuff can do, here's an actually ran of example reading protobufs from a sequence file into pig:
+To give an idea what this stuff can do, here's an actually ran
+example reading protobufs from a sequence file into pig:

      register protobuf-java-2.3.0.jar;